trivago/samsa/lib/combinators/COMBINATORS.md

 # Stream Combination Operators

--UNNAMED STREAM LIBRARY- comes with the ability to combine multiple streams into a single stream of data, by merging or joining those streams.
+Samsa comes with the ability to combine multiple streams into a single stream of data, by merging or joining those streams.

 ## merge